 The best credit cards in Canada — compared and verified for 2026

-We analyze rates, real costs and eligibility for immigrants.
+We analyze rates, real costs and eligibility for newcomers.

 In Canada, the best way to start building credit as a newcomer is with a secured credit card.
 You deposit an amount as collateral and the bank gives you a card with that limit.
 Pay your full balance every month and in 6-12 months you'll have Canadian credit history.